Johan Berisha

-Johan Berisha (born 6 September 1979 in Yugoslavia) is a retired Swiss footballer of Albanian descent.
+Johan Berisha (born 6 September 1979 in Kosova, is a retired Swiss footballer of Albanian descent.

 Football career

 Berisha stands at 6"2 and he uses this height to his advantage when challenging defenders in aerial battles and his strength means that he can hold the ball up to bring teammates into play, making him very useful when employed by his team as target man.
 However, ball control and accurate passing also means that he can also be useful in a slightly deeper attacking midfield role, where he is able to get possession of the ball more often and create chances for his teammates.
 A relatively poor-scoring record is compensated for his contribution to the team in other areas, most notably the number of assists that he provides.

 Berisha has previously played for Neuchâtel Xamax, FC Thun, BSC Young Boys and FC Aarau in the Swiss Super League.